 Picture this: You’re ready to end a toxic chapter of your life, but as you turn the final page, you hit a snag: your spouse won’t take the divorce papers.
 What happens if a spouse refuses to be served divorce papers?
 It’s more common than you might think and can leave anyone feeling stuck.
 But don’t worry; Texas divorce law has got your back.

-Navigating the Initial Divorce Process in Texas
+Starting the Divorce Process in Texas

 Starting a divorce case when your spouse is playing hide-and-seek with the process server can feel like you’re trying to play tag with Usain Bolt.
 Luckily, Texas law has got your back with some clear rules on how to serve divorce papers, even if your soon-to-be-ex is being elusive.